peterhinch/micropython_ra8875/docs/GUI.md

 arguments.
 The first is a reference to the object raising the callback.
 Subsequent arguments are user defined, and are specified as a tuple or list of items.
 Callbacks are optional, as are the argument lists - a default null function and empty list are provided.
-Callbacks are typically written as bound methods - see the Screens section for a reason why this is useful.
+Callbacks may optionally be written as bound methods - see Screens below for a reason why this can be useful.

 When writing callbacks take care to ensure that the number of arguments passed is correct, bearing in mind the first arg listed above.
 Failure to do this will